alphagov/govuk-developer-docs/source/manual/user-management-in-aws.html.md

  - Role ARN: this is the ARN of the role that you are using for the GOV.UK specific account, eg govuk-administrators, govuk-powerusers, govuk-users
  - MFA ARN: this is the ARN assigned to the MFA device in your own account

-Both methods will allow a valid session up to an hour.
-Once the hour has elapsed, you will need to rerun the `assume-role` command, but shouldn't be prompted for MFA.
+Both methods will allow a valid session up to eight hours.
+Once the hour has elapsed, you will need to rerun the `assume-role` command.
+If you want to switch between environments, you will need to re-authenticate with MFA.

 ##### Storing credentials on disk